 Each of the seven validated markets carries a unique combination of dominant pathologies.
 There is no “representative” Asian governance market.
 A portfolio process that calibrates to one market’s pathology profile and extrapolates to the others will mis-specify exposure.
 The matrix above is the argument for jurisdiction-by-jurisdiction reading.

-Out-of-sample detections in seven of the eight live markets to date.
+Validation evidence across seven of the eight live markets to date, including forward detections, locked-score events, and retrospective landmark cases.
 Each entry is a public-event distress case; in every case the framework’s structural signals were active before the public event was visible.
 Lead times are documentary, not anecdotal.

 The pattern across the record: structural signals appear in regulatory filings before they appear in market reactions.
 Lead-times range from real-time (Singapore CDL) to seven quarters ahead (India Kingfisher).
 The mechanism is straightforward — the same filings that disclose pledge ratios, related-party transactions, audit-opinion qualifiers, and beneficial-ownership chains are the inputs to the framework.
 The framework reads them on the day they are filed.